 Info: Performing the steps described in this article requires direct server access.
 Depending upon how your system is hosted and the level of access you have to that system, coordination may be required with your Partner or WoodWing Support team.
+For a full overview of the steps that need to be done by WoodWing and how to request them, see WoodWing Cloud - Change management.

 When Studio Server is integrated with Assets Server it is important that metadata information is shared between the two systems so that information about how and where files are used in Studio Server can be verified and searched on.